Hyperbaric Oxygen Therapy

 - Sudden loss of hearing

-Other conditions treated on a case-by-case basis:
+Some conditions are treated on a case-by-case basis, such as:

 - Carbon monoxide poisoning